izzzzzzuuu/Data-Quality-Implementation/README.md

 ## Aim
 > Applying databricks fundamentals such as Medallion architecture (Raw layer/Bronze layer -> Silver layer -> Gold layer) using open source web application
 1. To access the dataset located in Microsoft Azure container
 2. Convert the raw file to parquet file format and uploaded it into Azure container, Bronze folder
 3. Access via bronze folder to start processing the dataset
 4. Upload the processed dataset into Azure container, Silver folder

+- Must not delete any data, except after being processed thoroughly within the 5 data quality aspect
+- The invalid data, must be modified/fix to ensure it is valid, hence they are split into rejected dataset and accepted dataset.
+- After the rejected dataset has been modified, it is merged back to the accepted dataset as a complte and whole dataset
 ## Initial issues with dataset

 1. Dataset has multiple duplicate values